 There are obviously many things to consider.
 The more you know about parenting through adoption before starting the process, the better.
 Staying in touch with other families formed through adoption, after you adopt, is important.
 Creating the opportunity for your child to interact with other adoptive children is a plus.
 Adoption professionals and support groups are available throughout the United States to help you understand adoption and adoptive parenting. .
 You have many opportunities to get guidance if you need help.

 The upcoming virtual ADOPTIVE PARENTS CONFERENCE being held 11/20/22 is a great place to find all sorts of information on the adoption process and adoptive parenting.
 Best of luck to you in your adoption process.

 Kathy Ann Brodsky, LCSW is a New York and New Jersey licensed social worker, adoptive mom and advocate for ethical adoption practice.
-She has prepared thousands of adoption homestudies, counseled adoptive parents and parents-to-be, and has trained professionals to work with adoptive families.
-She was Director of the Ametz Adoption Program of JCCA (March 1992 to March 2015), Head Writer for Adoption.net and a member of the Advisory Board for POV’s Adoption Series.
-She is currently a member of the Adoption Advisory Board of Path2Parenthood and active in the Adoptive Parents Committee in New York (including being the 2016 Conference Keynote).
-She lives in New York City where she has a private practice specializing in adoption and adoptive parenting.
-She was named an “Angel in Adoption” by the Congressional Coalition on Adoption in 2001.
-Follow or reach her at ADOPTION MAVEN BLOG or EMAIL
+Through her private practice and agency affiliations, she has prepared thousands of adoption homestudies, counseled expectant, birth, pre/post adoptive parents and adopted persons, as well as trained professionals to work with adoptive families.
+She was Director of the Ametz Adoption Program of JCCA, a member of the Advisory Board for POV’s Adoption Series and a past member of the Adoption Advisory Board of Path2Parenthood and the Adoption Professional Advisory Council of HelpUSAdopt.
+She is currently a member of the Advisory Board of the Family Equality Council and provides support & information for the Adoptive Parents Committee New York City Chapter, as well as through her private practice.
+Her blogs and written contributions can be seen throughout the Internet, including her BLOG and as Head Writer for ADOPTION.NET She was named an “Angel in Adoption” by the Congressional Coalition on Adoption in 2001.
+You can reach her directly.